 There are lots of exhausting cycle routes for people who are much fitter than me.
 If you're a keen pedaller then you might like to start with our wonderful cycling guide (or don't, there's no pressure).

-However, if you're just looking for a gentle jaunt along a cycle path with a three hour stop for lunch and a snooze then I would take a look at the Red Squirrel Trail website.
+However, if you're just looking for a gentle jaunt along a cycle path with a three hour stop for lunch and a snooze then there are still plenty of options.

-The main cycle path is on former railway lines, with a route which goes from Cowes to Newport and then onto Sandown and Shanklin.
-The Red Squirrel Trail site also has advice on other quiet routes along other parts of the Isle of Wight (Yarmouth to Freshwater and Brading to St Helen's, for example).
+The main cycle path on the Isle of Wight is called The Red Squirrel Trail.
+It links up some former railway lines with quiet roads.
+The route goes from Cowes to Newport and then onto Sandown and Shanklin.
+The Red Squirrel Trail site also has advice on other quiet routes along other parts of the Isle of Wight.

 See our still-wonderful cycling guide for advice on bike hire and bringing your bicycle on the ferry.

-However, if you're just looking for a gentle jaunt along a cycle path with a three hour stop for lunch and a snooze then I would take a look at the Red Squirrel Trail website.
+However, if you're just looking for a gentle jaunt along a cycle path with a three hour stop for lunch and a snooze then there are still plenty of options.

-The main cycle path is on former railway lines, with a route which goes from Cowes to Newport and then onto Sandown and Shanklin.
-The Red Squirrel Trail site also has advice on other quiet routes along other parts of the Isle of Wight (Yarmouth to Freshwater and Brading to St Helen's, for example).
+The main cycle path on the Isle of Wight is called The Red Squirrel Trail.
+It links up some former railway lines with quiet roads.
+The route goes from Cowes to Newport and then onto Sandown and Shanklin.
+The Red Squirrel Trail site also has advice on other quiet routes along other parts of the Isle of Wight.

 See our still-wonderful cycling guide for advice on bike hire and bringing your bicycle on the ferry.